• Cake

 Instructions

-• Sift the cake flour first, then measure it out by spooning and leveling it in your measuring cup.
-Add the cake flour, baking powder, baking soda, and salt into a bowl and whisk to combine.
+• Add the sifted cake flour, baking powder, baking soda, and salt into a bowl and whisk to combine.
 Set aside.

-• In the bowl of your stand mixer (a handheld mixer works fine too!), cream the butter for on high for two minutes until it’s light and fluffy.
-Add in sugar and continue to mix on high for another two minutes, scraping down the bowl and paddle as needed.
-Add the eggs one at a time, mixing thoroughly after each addition.
-Add vanilla and sour cream and mix for one minute on high, scraping down the bowl and paddle once more.
+• In the bowl of your stand mixer fitted with the paddle attachment (or with an electric mixer and large bowl), beat the butter on high for two minutes until creamy.
+Add the sugar and continue to mix on high for another two minutes.
+Scrape down the bowl and paddle.
+Turn the mixer to low speed and add the eggs one at a time, mixing thoroughly after each addition.
+Add the vanilla and sour cream, then turn the mixer to high speed and mix for one minute.
+Scrape down the bowl and paddle as needed.

-• With the mixer on low speed, add in the dry ingredients and mix until just combined.
-Add the milk slowly and mix until just incorporated.
+• With the mixer on low speed, add in the dry ingredients all at once and mix until just combined, then add the milk in a steady stream.
+Continue mixing for another 20-30 seconds, until just combined.
 Scrape down the sides and bottom of the bowl and give it a few stirs to make sure there are no lumps (without over-mixing).
 The batter will be slightly thick.

 Notes

-*DIY Cake Flour Recipe:Ā To make your own cake flour, spoon and level one cup of all-purpose flour and remove 2 Tbsp.
+*DIY Cake Flour Recipe: To make your own cake flour, spoon and level one cup of all-purpose flour and remove 2 Tbsp.
 Add 2 Tbsp of cornstarch.
-Repeat per the amount of cake flour you need, then sift the flour and cornstarch mixtureĀ 4 timesĀ (don’t skip that step!).Ā After sifting, spoon and level to re-measure the amount of cake flour you need.Ā
+Repeat per the amount of cake flour you need, then sift the flour and cornstarch mixture 4 times (don’t skip that step!).
+After sifting, spoon and level to re-measure the amount of cake flour you need.
+Keep in mind that if you do use the homemade version, the gram measurement will weigh more (295g instead of 265g) since all-purpose flour is heavier than cake flour.

-Make ahead tip:Ā These cupcakes can be baked, cooled, stored in their muffin tin with plastic wrap over the top, and left out at room temperature up to one day ahead of decorating.
+Make ahead tip: These cupcakes can be baked, cooled, stored in their cupcake pan with plastic wrap over the top, and left out at room temperature up to one day ahead of decorating.
 Unfrosted cupcakes can be stored in an airtight container in the freezer for up to one month before thawing and frosting.

-By: Whitney Ā· In: Cupcakes, Featured, Recipes Ā· Tagged: cake decorating, cake recipe, cupcake decorating, cupcake recipe, recipe, sprinkles, vanilla, vanilla buttercream, vanilla cupcake recipe, vanilla cupcakes
+By: Whitney · In: Cupcakes, Featured, Recipes · Tagged: cake decorating, cake recipe, cupcake decorating, cupcake recipe, recipe, sprinkles, vanilla, vanilla buttercream, vanilla cupcake recipe, vanilla cupcakes

 you’ll also love